-- Some Formulary Drugs, compounded medications, and most Specialty Drugs; - Drugs exceeding the maximum allowable quantity based on Medical Necessity and appropriateness of therapy; and - Some brand contraceptives, in order to be covered without a Copayment or Coinsurance.
+Some Formulary Drugs, compounded medications, and most Specialty Drugs;

+Drugs exceeding the maximum allowable quantity based on Medical Necessity and appropriateness of therapy.

 You pay the Formulary Brand Drug Copayment or Coinsurance for covered compounded medications.

 You, your Physician, or your Health Care Provider may request prior authorization for the Drugs listed above by submitting supporting information to Blue Shield.
 If the request does not include all necessary supporting information, Blue Shield will notify the requestor within 72 hours in routine circumstances or within 24 hours in exigent circumstances.
 Once Blue Shield receives all required supporting information, Blue Shield will provide prior authorization approval or denial within 72 hours of receipt in routine circumstances or 24 hours in exigent circumstances.
 Exigent circumstances exist when you have a health condition that may seriously jeopardize your life, health, or ability to regain maximum function, or you are undergoing a current course of treatment using a non-Formulary Drug.